glmmTMB/glmmTMB/README.md

 ------------
 * Code should work on examples already
 * Debugger team continues to debug extreme cases
-* Documentation team works on examples
+* Documentation team works on examples and papers
 * Installation team works on installation on various platforms
 * Discuss future plans